lfr-solution-desk/gradle-configs/sonar/src/gradle/README.md

 2. Check if the mandatory properties' defaults work for you, see [gradle.properties](gradle.properties), and if not, update them in your project's own gradle.properties.
 3. Make sure to pass `-Dsonar.login=...` when invoking `gradlew sonarqube`, passing your Sonar token (secret) to the task.

+**Note**: SonarCloud now requires JDK 11 to be used for running the scans (this was introduced around October 2020).
+So invoking the `sonarqube` task will fail unless executed under JDK 11 (or higher) in Gradle.
+You can still build your projecct using JDK 8 if necessary, just the Sonar scan needs JDK 11.
+You'll need to split your CI job into two steps, ocnfiguring different JDK versions as needed.

 ## Supported configuration properties

 Please check [gradle.properties](gradle.properties).